5 Best Centerpin Reels Of 2023

 Custom Centerpin Reels Versus Brand Name Reels

-I’m not going to say that custom reels are better or worse than big brands like Raven, Kingpin, or Islander reels but…
+I’m not going to say that custom reels are better or worse than big brands like Raven, Kingpin, or Islander reels, but I am cautious about recommended custom reels and reels from small companies.

-If you need repairs or parts for that custom reel you may be out of luck.
-I have seen this happen with custom rods so be careful if you are considering this option.
+If you need repairs or parts for that custom reel, you may be out of luck.
+I have seen this happen with custom rods too, so be careful if you are considering a custom centerpin reel.

-The bigger brands are a safe bet, and they sell lots of reels, have good customer service and support, and probably aren’t going out of business anytime soon, so I always recommend brand name Centerpin reels for that reason.
+The bigger brands are a safer bet.
+They sell lots of reels, they have good customer service and support, and they probably aren’t going out of business anytime soon, so I always recommend brand name Centerpin reels for that reason.

 Centerpin Reel Price

-To be honest with you, as long as the reel does what it’s supposed to do without any problems I can catch just as many fish on a $180.00 Sheffield reel as I could on a $1200.00 Kingpin custom reel.
+To be honest with you, as long as the reel does what it’s supposed to do without any problems, I can catch just as many fish on a $180.00 Sheffield reel as I could on a $1400.00 Kingpin or custom reel.

 I have said this a thousand times now, it’s not the reel that catches fish, it’s the guy using it.
 You’re skill with the reel matters more than whether you have a $200 dollar reel in your hand or a $1000 dollar reel in your hand.